 Welcome to Silves Uncovered!
-Your Silves holiday guide!
+Your guide to 2018 Silves holidays!

 Silves is an enchanting town littered with orange and lemon trees, sitting on the banks of the Arade River ("Rio Arade").
 There is history everywhere you look in Silves, to remind you of its affluent and bold past as a Moorish capital (“Xelb”).The importance of Silves lay in the fact that it was the main access to the inland areas of the Algarve because of its river location, although the river is now too silted up for large vessels to use.

 The most prominent monument is Castelo de Silves, which is now the best preserved castle in the Algarve.
 The castle and the Cathedral beside it are the first buildings you see as you approach Silves, as they sit on the hilltop above the town.

 The castle offers spectacular views from the battlements.
 It has eleven towers, two of which are barbicans, and thick walls that enclose an area of 12,000m².
 Four of the towers, modified at the time of reconstruction work in 14/15th centuries have gothic doorways.

 The castle once sheltered the old Moorish 'alcáçova' which was the residence of the lord of the city.
 Not much remains of the defensive walls and towers which protected Silves, but one of the four gates remains and is the 'Torreão da Porta da Cidade' (The turret of the City Gate).
 Inside the tower are two rooms and annexes which now house the Municipal Library.

 Sé de Silves (Cathedral of Silves) one of the Algarve’s few remaining gothic monuments with ancient tombs, sits alongside the castle and a network of narrow, cobbled streets take you down into the town.